 Divers may also come across seahorses here such as the Pacific seahorse in and around the wall where innumerable blennies poke their heads out, octopus skulk from crevice to crevice hunting, and swarms of little reef fish dance around.
 These can include Panamic sergeant majors, Cortez damselfish and Beaubrummel damselfish.
 Occasionally dense clouds of krill may be present bringing with them the promise of whales.

-El Lavadero, Las Animas - 'Las Animas' is named after the church bells which ring to summon lost souls and 'El Lavadero' translates as "the washing machine".
+'Las Animas' is named after the church bells which ring to summon lost souls and 'El Lavadero' translates as "the washing machine".
 When diving "the washing machine of lost souls" it is easy to imagine that each of the thousands of schooling jacks represents a soul as their sheer mass of numbers surrounds you and blocks out the light.
 Hammerhead sharks and tunas join them in the blue, meaning there is always plenty of big stuff to look out for when diving here.
-Show more

 The topography consists of a pinnacle featuring a series of shelves and caverns that you can explore on the look-out for creatures as diverse as giant jawfish, sea horses and horn sharks.
-This site is a firm favourite among Sea of Cortez aficionados, yielding not only many different sightings but also being among the most colourful dive sites in the area.
+This dive site is a firm favorite among Sea of Cortez aficionados, yielding not only many different sightings but also being among the most colorful dive sites in the area.

 Depending on the liveaboard you choose, you will either board at Puerto Penasco on the Mexican mainland along northern coastline of the Sea of Cortez, or Cabo San Lucas at the southern tip of the Baja peninsula.